derCiamas/CryptoTools/README.md

 ```
 dotnet run --ledgerCSV C:\PP\ledger.csv --krakenOHLCVT C:\PP\KrakenOHLCVT --outputDir C:\PP\Output
 ```
+After exporting, you can import the files to PortfolioPerformance using the templates provided [here][templatesDir]

 ### Remarks
 The current version using the Kraken OHLCVT data can be pretty memory consuming but also very exact with prices (the data contains prices with 1min resolution).